umerkayvyro/crop-chat/README.md

-# Cricket Chatbot
+# Agro Chatbot

-This project is a chatbot designed to discuss cricket-related topics.
+This project is a chatbot designed to discuss agro-related topics.
 It leverages the Gemini 2.0 Flash model from Google to provide informative and engaging conversations.

 ## Prerequisites